isomerpages/moe-changkatpri/_our-experiences/Distinctive Programmes/Internationalisation Programme.md

 <p>Changkat Primary School has enjoyed a long-standing partnership with Beijing
-Peixin Primary School as part of our commitment to nurturing global awareness in our students—helping them to be sensitive to and appreciative of diverse cultures and backgrounds.&nbsp;</p>
+Peixin Primary School as part of our commitment to nurturing global awareness in our students—helping them to be sensitive to and appreciative of diverse cultures and backgrounds.</p>
 <p>During the COVID-19 pandemic, our schools stayed connected through virtual
 exchanges.
-With the resumption of safe travel, we were delighted to host students from Beijing Peixin Primary School in Singapore for a meaningful four-day cultural exchange.&nbsp;</p>
+With the resumption of safe travel, we were delighted to host students from Beijing Peixin Primary School in Singapore for a meaningful four-day cultural exchange.</p>
-<p>&nbsp;Our Primary 5 and Primary 6 students served as buddies to the visiting
+<p>Our Primary 5 and Primary 6 students served as buddies to the visiting
 students, extending a warm welcome and engaging in shared learning experiences both in the classroom and through various activities.
-The interactions between the PeiXin and Changkat students were meaningful, as they not only learned together but also built friendships, enhanced their social skills, and deepened their cultural awareness.&nbsp;</p>
+The interactions between the PeiXin and Changkat students were meaningful, as they not only learned together but also built friendships, enhanced their social skills, and deepened their cultural awareness.
+Our P5 students will be looking forward to visiting Beijing PeiXin Primary School in 2026</p>
 <p>&nbsp;</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/OurExperiences/Internationalisation Programme/1.png">
 </div>
-<p>Throughout the four days, students enjoyed conversations that develop
+<p>Throughout the four days, students enjoyed conversations that developed
-and heightened their socio-cultural awareness and sensitivity.&nbsp;&nbsp;</p>
+and heightened their socio-cultural awareness and sensitivity. &nbsp;&nbsp;</p>
 <p>&nbsp;</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/OurExperiences/Internationalisation Programme/2.png">